sleetplayground/web4go/README.md

 now anyone can have sleetbrowser.testnet.page/subaccount.yourname.near using react router, this can be built into any react app to enable users to have pages on your domain

+**what other uses?**
+this is also a demo project to show how web4 pages can be connected and previewed in a single app or interface.

 ----